ikatyang/regexp-util/README.md

 const dResult = 'd'.test(regex); //=> false
 ```

-NOTE: You need to pass [`u` flag](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/RegExp/unicode) for codepoint that is greater than `0xffff`.
+NOTE: You need to pass [`u` flag](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/RegExp/unicode) for codepoint that is greater than `0xffff` (which caused `Range out of order in character class`).

 ## Development